Who Do You Want Your Child to Be?

 Arts are integral to Belmont Day—embedded in the academics and valued by the community.
 We recognize students’ inherent impulse to create, and we provide an environment that celebrates imagination, experimentation, and discovery.
-As a result, children gain confidence in developing and expressing their own unique voice.
+As a result, children gain confidence in developing and expressing their own unique voices.

-The artwork on display as you walk through our school is a mere hint of what transpires in our two art studios, woodworking studio, music room, and performing arts center.
+The artwork on display, as you walk through our school, is a mere hint of what transpires in our two art studios, woodworking studio, music room, and performing arts center.
 In music, students study music appreciation and learn skills to engage in vocal and instrumental performance.
 In theater arts, students develop as actors and public speakers and then showcase these skills in class productions.
 In woodworking, students are introduced to basic skills using hand tools as they apply concrete and abstract thinking skills.
-In visual arts, students sculpt, print, paint, draw, collage, sew, and photograph to turn their thoughts into artworks.
+In visual arts, students sculpt, print, paint, draw, collage, sew, and photograph to turn their thoughts into artwork.

 Beyond the Classroom

 In truth, all of Belmont Day is a classroom.
 Every member of the community learns and grows from the activities and interactions that occur beyond traditional academic areas.
 Informal and formal in nature, these occurrences shape the development of each lower school student into the confident, capable middle schooler they will become.